socialfoundations/whynot/docs/source/simulators.rst

 are based on real FICO data.
 In this dynamic setting, the paper shows that static fairness criterion do not in genearl promote improvement over time and can indeed cause active harm.

+.. _repeated-classification:

+Repeated Classification Simulator
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The Repeated Classification simulator is based on the paper:

+    Hashimoto, T., Srivastava, M., Namkoong, H., & Liang, P. (2018, July).
+Fairness Without Demographics in Repeated Loss Minimization.
+In International Conference on Machine Learning (pp. 1929-1938).

+The paper proposes a simplified model of interaction between individuals from different subgroups and standard machine learning classifiers based on empirical risk minimization.
+In the model, decreases in accuracy on different subgroups cause individuals to exit the system, further decreasing accuracy in these subgroups and creating a negative feedback loop.
+The paper shows that, when combined with repeated empirical risk minimization, even initially fair models can become unfair over time if this dynamic is not accounted for.

 .. _schelling-simulator: